watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    docker run --name api --net fabmedical -p 3001:3001 content-api
    ```

-2. The docker run command has failed because it is configured to connect to mongodb using a localhost url.
+2. The docker run command has failed because it is configured to connect to mongodb using a localhost URL.
 However, now that content-api is isolated in a separate container, it cannot access mongodb via localhost even when running on the same docker host.
 Instead, the API must use the bridge network to connect to mongodb.

    ```text
    > content-api@0.0.0 start /usr/src/app